John Hawdon (colonial settler): Colonial magistrate

 As an early and prominent settler of a remote area, Hawdon became a local magistrate.
 In the days before Moruya was established, the magistrates sat at nearby Broulee.

+Hawdon and William Oldrey had been pivotal in establishing the Broulee bench, effectively the only judicial body south of Wollongong, which was responsible for the coastal area between Batemans Bay and Twofold Bay.
+The two were embroiled in an ongoing feud with another early settler in the area, Francis Flanagan.
+That difficulty was later complicated by Flanagan also being appointed a magistrate of the Broulee bench, in April 1844, by Governor Gipps.

 Hawdon was not comfortable sentencing escaped convicts; when recaptured, their punishment would be flogging.
-His attitude was unusual for the colonial magistrates of the time, many of whom—particularly the ex-military officers—seemed unrestrained in handing down harsh sentences.
+His attitude was unusual for the colonial magistrates of the time, many of whom—particularly the ex-military officers, such as William Sandys Elrington—seemed unrestrained in handing down harsh sentences.
 His daughter recalled that, if he suspected the presence of any absconding convicts, he would loudly announce that he would return later, at a particular time, to make a thorough search, allowing them time to slip away discreetly.

+Slander and assault cases

-Although he was a magistrate, he was also involved in legal cases, in the role of defendant.
-In October 1840, he lost a civil action and had to pay damages for slander.
+Although he was a magistrate, he was also involved in two legal cases, as the defendant, both of which he lost.
+The first was in October 1840, when he lost a civil action and had to pay £200 damages for slander.
+The second was a criminal case of assault.